-Generally, classes are proposed by the prospective instructor, but if you have an idea for a class you would like to see, suggest it to the Program Committee using the Course Proposal Form on our Volunteer page.
+Generally, classes are proposed by prospective instructors, but if you have an idea for a class you would like to see, you may suggest it to the Program Committee using the Course Request Form on our Volunteer page.
 They may seek someone who can conduct such a class.

 Can I take books out of the Library?

 Yes.
-Your IRPE membership card can be used to borrow books from the college library.
+Your BLL membership card can be used to borrow books from the college library.
 The library also offers access to computer terminals and a pleasant reading room-lounge area on the main floor.

-It is not necessary to have attended Brooklyn College or any other college.
-There are no educational prerequisites for IRPE.
-Our members range from those with advanced degrees to those who might not have been able to go to college before and want to take advantage of the opportunity now.
+You are welcome to make BLL your first connection to this campus or any other.
+There are no educational prerequisites for BLL.
+Members range from those with advanced degrees to those who might not have been able to go to college before and want to take advantage and of the opportunity now.

-Why can’t you send me a current catalog before I join?
+Is it true that you don't send a current catalog until I join?

 We restrict access to current catalogs to ensure that everyone who attends our classes is a member.
 But you can view a descriptive list of current courses here, along with a list of class titles showing the day of the week each is offered.